jannatulLoba/Project-Documentation/README.md

 # Project-Documentation
 This is our project Tradeit  documentation .
+Create this documentation using Latex.